Frequently Asked Questions

 BAP students are all assigned to the Academic Advising Office, Student Services Building (SS)-210, phone 778-5421.
 Students can see any advisor in the office.

-All BAP students are enrolled in the Liberal Arts/Individual Studies degree program while attending BCC.
+All BAP students are enrolled in the Liberal Arts/Individual Studies degree program while attending SUNY Broome.
 This program provides students the greatest flexibility in taking courses that they will need before transferring to Binghamton University.

 When do I make my schedule for my first semester?